 Check out the cart in the church library for several selections of each type of book.

-The Men’s Study Group meets every Thursday morning at 8:30 am in room 201 followed by the Women’s Study Group at 9:45.
-These groups study a variety of in-depth topics in faith and theology.
+The Men’s Study Group meets every Thursday morning at 8:30 am in room 201.
+This group studies a variety of in-depth topics in faith and theology.
 Questioning minds are always welcome!